When to Bring UXO Expertise into a Geotechnical Project Timeline

 1. Preliminary UXO Risk Assessment – At the Planning Stage

-This assessment is quick to obtain, usually delivered within twenty-four to forty-eight hours, and allows project teams to make informed decisions early.
-If no risk is identified, works can go ahead with confidence.
-Where a potential risk is highlighted, it can be factored into method statements, budgets and project planning from the outset, avoiding disruption further down the line.
+The first opportunity to consider UXO is before intrusive works are scoped.
+A Preliminary UXO Risk Assessment is a desktop study reviewing historical military records, bombing data, and site history to determine whether a credible risk exists.
+It is quick to obtain and allows project teams to make informed decisions early.
+If no risk is identified, works can go ahead with confidence; where a potential risk is highlighted, it can be factored into method statements, budgets, and project planning from the outset, avoiding disruption further down the line.

 2. Detailed UXO Risk Assessment – Before Ground Investigation

 Where a preliminary study identifies a possible risk, the next step is a Detailed UXO Risk Assessment.
-This involves a deeper analysis of the site’s wartime history, the types of ordnance that could be present, and how proposed geotechnical works might interact with those risks.
+This involves deeper analysis of the site’s wartime history, the types of ordnance that could be present, and how the proposed geotechnical works might interact with those risks.
+The assessment provides proportionate recommendations for managing UXO hazards, giving geotechnical teams a clear, evidence-based picture before drilling, probing, or trial pitting begins.
+It supports safe methodology choices and compliance with regulations, while providing reassurance to clients and stakeholders.

 3. On-Site UXO Support – During Intrusive Works

-On-site involvement can take the form of a UXO watching brief during trial pitting, UXO borehole support for rotary or percussive drilling, or a more general standby presence during high-risk phases of ground investigation.
-At Brimstone, around half of our monthly deployments involve this kind of on-site support, highlighting how closely UXO management and geotechnical works are connected in practice.
+Even with thorough risk assessments in place, some projects require direct UXO expertise on site.
+Having a qualified UXO engineer in attendance allows intrusive works to proceed with confidence, knowing immediate support is available if anything suspicious is uncovered.
+On-site involvement can take the form of a UXO watching brief during trial pitting, UXO borehole support for rotary or percussive drilling, or a standby presence during high-risk phases of ground investigation.
+This kind of on-site support makes up a substantial share of our monthly deployments, reflecting how closely UXO management and geotechnical works are connected in practice.

 Benefits of Early Integration

-Alongside this, there is the reassurance of programme certainty.
-Projects with clear UXO mitigation in place are far less likely to suffer unexpected stoppages, which means schedules remain intact.
-Cost savings follow naturally from this, as avoiding emergency callouts or unplanned delays is always more efficient than reacting to problems as they arise.
-Finally, there is the confidence it gives to clients and stakeholders.
-Demonstrating that UXO has been considered shows diligence, professionalism and compliance with regulations such as the CDM Regulations.
+Engaging UXO expertise early brings advantages that are difficult to achieve once groundworks are underway.
+The most obvious is safety: protecting the lives of site staff and contractors must always come first.
+Alongside this comes programme certainty, as projects with clear UXO mitigation in place are far less likely to suffer unexpected stoppages.
+Cost savings follow naturally, since avoiding emergency callouts and unplanned delays is always more efficient than reacting to problems as they arise.
+Finally, there is the confidence it gives clients and stakeholders: demonstrating that UXO has been considered shows diligence, professionalism, and compliance with regulations such as the CDM Regulations.

 How Brimstone Can Help

-If you are planning geotechnical investigations and would like advice on when to bring UXO expertise into your programme, our team is available to support you.
-To learn more about how we help geotechnical projects, follow Brimstone on Facebook, Instagram, LinkedIn and YouTube.
+If you are planning geotechnical investigations and would like advice on when to bring UXO expertise into your programme, get in touch to discuss your project.

 "*" indicates required fields